 Nakusp has abundant cross-country ski tracks set in valleys along with mineral springs.
 Halcyon Mineral Springs are close to an old ghost town that is on private land, although it is still available to the public, should you desire to have a look around.
 In winter months, access to the springs is limited to visitors who ski, snowshoe or snowmobile.
 The Wensley Creek Cross-Country Ski Trails near Nakusp are ideal for novice and intermediate cross-country skiers.The trails can be found off of Hwy 6 at the sign for Box Lake.

-Camping may be possible at Halcyon Hot Springs Campground and RV Park.
+Camping is available at Halcyon Hot Springs Campground.
 It is best to phone ahead.
 Call 250-265-3554.

 If you prefer to downhill or cross-country ski on the higher elevations, you can drive about two hours north of Nakusp on secondary Highway 23 to Revelstoke.
 The Galena Bay ferry is free and operates all year-round.
 The city of Revelstoke sits alongside the TransCanada Highway, just on the western side of the Roger's Pass - the highest pass in the Canadian Rockies.
 Revelstoke is also on the Canadian Pacific Railway line and the Columbia River flows through the city centre.
 The Canadian Pacific Railway needed to apply innovative feats of engineering to build a railway through this mountainous area.
 They had to construct a tunnel that spirals down through the inside of a mountain and they built extensive snowsheds that cover outside track descending on a fairly steady grade.
 The snow sheds are critical to continuous operation of the railway line as the Revelstoke area receives so much snow here every winter.

 For those who are keen to ski powder, Revelstoke promises a tremendous adventure.
-Sno-cat skiing makes pristine powder available to every level of skier on more than 250 runs.
+Sno-cat skiing (View video) makes pristine powder available to every level of skier on more than 250 runs.
 Powder Springs Ski area is located on Mount McKenzie in between the Selkirk and Monashee Mountains.
 The area has vertical drops of over 330 m (1,100 ft) and their longest run is 6.7 km (4.2 mi).
 There are also many kilometres of cross-country skiing available at Mount McKenzie Cross-Country Ski Trails.
-The beginning of these extensive trails (with an honour box available for donations) can be found about 6 km (3.4 mi) south of Revelstoke off of Highway 23.
+The beginning of these extensive trails can be found about 6 km (3.4 mi) south of Revelstoke off of Highway 23.
 The Summit Road (very near Revelstoke itself) is another popular route to follow.

 Since you will have spent half of the day driving, you may want to explore the town of Revelstoke - they have over 60 heritage buildings being restored in the town centre and a wonderful railway museum that describes the final stages of building the Canadian Pacific Railway.
 Europeans first settled in Revelstoke in the 1860s, during a brief and exciting gold rush.
 Then, along came the railway.
 The last spike required to secure both ends of Canadian Pacific Railway track being laid simultaneously from the prairies and the coast was driven in 1871at Craigellachie, a town very close to Revelstoke.
 If you are a fan of trains, be sure to pick up a copy of a brochure titled Railway Heritage Driving Tour.
 This publication points out twenty of the best spots to see railway history in this part of British Columbia.